-1 The Pension Act 1995
+The Pensions Act 1995

-2 Occupational Pension Schemes (Investment) Regulations 2005
+Occupational Pension Schemes (Investment) Regulations 2005

-have, along with the UK State Pension, a moderate income in retirement (c50% of pre-retirement income).
-To achieve this level of income, the investment strategy should aim to achieve an above inflation rate of return over the working lifetime of any member.
-The default investment strategy has been chosen to achieve this return whilst also being diversified across a range of asset classes to reduce the risk of investment loss as the member approaches retirement.
-The Trustee believes this strategy is in the best interests of members.
+Statement of Investment Principles ("SIP") relating to the Default Arrangement of the Travis Perkins Pension and Dependents' Benefit Scheme: DC Section and AVC arrangements continued aim to achieve an above inflation rate of return over the working lifetime of any Member.
+The Default investment strategy has been chosen to achieve this return whilst also being diversified across a range of asset classes to reduce the risk of investment loss as the Member approaches retirement.
+The Trustee believes this strategy is in the best interests of Members.